maitritan/bookshelf-api/README.md

 # Bookshelf API
-Bookshelf API is a backend API system project built in Visual Studio Code and tested using Postman.
+BBookshelf API is a backend API system project built in Visual Studio Code and tested using Postman for a website.
 This project was organized and reviewed by Dicoding Indonesia.

 ## Installation
 * Use Visual Code Studio to run the server of the API system.